 Figure 2 provides three examples of the extraction procedure.
 Sequence 1 represents a woman's employment trajectory that starts with an education spell.
 After 46 months, she experiences a transition from education to employment.
-In this example, we set l =60 months.
-We therefore extracted the subsequence starting at position 46 (the last month spent in education) and lasting for 60 months (five years) spent in employment.
+In this example, we set $\ell = 60$ months.
+We therefore extracted the subsequence starting at position 46 (the last month spent in education) and lasting for 60 months (5 years) spent in employment.
 This subsequence is framed in a rectangle with solid lines in Figure 2.
-The employment spell that starts after education lasts for 193 months; this woman then experienced a transition from employment to OE.
-We thus extracted a second subsequence starting at position 238 and lasting for 60 months (i.e., same duration as before).
-Finally, she experiences one last transition at time 268, but we cannot extract a subsequence of 60 months; we therefore discarded this subsequence.
+The employment spell that starts after education lasts for 193 months; this woman then experiences a transition from employment to OE.
+We thus extracted a second subsequence starting at position 238 and lasting for 60 months (i.e., the same duration as before).
+Finally, she experiences one last transition at time 268, but we cannot extract a subsequence of 60 months; we therefore discard this subsequence.
 Indeed, transitions occurring after 240 time units (i.e., the length of the sequence L=300, minus $\ell=60$) are not included in the analysis.
 In some applications, as for our illustrative example, many women experienced several transitions between states.
 In this case, the extracted subsequences potentially overlap, as shown for sequence 2 in Figure 2.
 Here, the first extracted subsequence embeds the next four transitions.
-Finally, the length of sequence 3 equals L=164 time units because it refers to an individual who has not reached the age of 40 years yet, but whose subsequences (starting with transitions occurring before 164-60=104 time units) will nevertheless be included in the sample.
+Finally, the length of sequence 3 equals L=164 time units because it refers to an individual who has not reached the age of 40 years yet but whose subsequences (starting with transitions occurring before 164-60=104 time units) will nevertheless be included in the sample.

-Figure 2: Examples of the Subsequence-extraction Procedure.
-Extracted subsequences are marked with solid rectangular borders.
-The censored time is represented by the vertical black bar, and the subsequences starting with a transition but not extracted due to censoring are marked with dashed rectangles.
+Figure 2.
+Three examples of the subsequence-extraction procedure.
+Extracted subsequences are marked with solid or dashed rectangular borders.
+The censored time is represented by the vertical black bar.

 If $\ell=2$, then our subsequences would be of length 2 and they would therefore coincide with the instantaneous transitions.
-As l increases, we consider longer subsequences, thus describing potentially more complex interdependencies between a first transition and the following states.
-We could therefore analyze medium or long-term effects and interdependencies.
+As l increases, we consider longer subsequences, thus describing potentially more complex interdependencies between a first transition and the states that follow.
+We could therefore analyze medium- or long-term effects and interdependencies.
 In an extreme case, when the lengths of the subsequences approaches those of the full sequences, we would almost be in the usual SA framework, but our subsequences would still be aligned at the first transition.
-If l is too high, the dynamics of many trajectories may be disregarded, because only a few subsequences that follow a transition would likely be fully observed.
+If l is too high, the dynamics of many trajectories may be disregarded because only a few subsequences that follow a transition will likely be fully observed.
 In contrast, as l decreases, fewer observations are excluded, but only shorter-term dynamics are analyzed.
 The choice of l should be based on several trials with different settings and should ultimately be based on substantive arguments, the research question, and data availability.

 There are several substantive reasons for studying subsequences.
 First, the subsequences following a transition may be known (at least to some extent) by the actors.
-For instance, students may plan a short-term job during the summer break, before restarting their studies in autumn.
-The same applies if a woman accepts a new job, even if (or because) she knows that it is only short-term.
-These subsequences may therefore convey meaningful information, even from the viewpoint of the actors.
+For instance, students may plan a short-term job during the summer break before restarting their studies in autumn.
+The same applies if a woman accepts a new job even if (or because) she knows that it is only short term.
+These subsequences may therefore convey meaningful information even from the viewpoint of the actors.